enricobottazzi/halo2-fibonacci-ex/README.md

 Q: What is the rotation doing?

 A: In the example we used the rotation feature when querying values that will be used to set up custom gates.
 In the case of the example we are creating a custom gate that covers only one row.
 So we query value from the current row using `cur()`.
-If we wanted to create more complex gates we could use the `next()` method to query values from the next row or also access value from a specifc row.
+If we wanted to create more complex gates we could use the `next()` or `prev()` method to query values from the next row or also access value from a specifc row by specifying the offset!

 Q: Is the name of the constraint something arbitrary or is this encoded in the package?